simonagren/simonagren.github.io/content/posts/2018-11-11--azurefunction-v2-pnpjs/index.md

 });
 ```

-So after the setup we make a call to our SharePoint site and selects the Title from the web and gets all of the Lists in the web.
+So after the setup, we make a call to our SharePoint site and selects the Title from the web and get all of the Lists in the web.
 Then we send a response text back to the user.
 ```typescript
 // Get the web and all the Lists const web = await sp.web.select("Title").expand('Lists').get();